nikolaygit/grunt-files-to-javascript-variables/README.md

 Type: `boolean`
 Default value: `false`

-Whether to add the JSON property to an array index.
+Whether to add the Javascript property to an array index.
-If set to 'true' you should specify also the 'jsonFileVariableIndexMap' property.
+If set to 'true' you should specify also the 'variableIndexMap' property.

-#### options.jsonFileVariableIndexMap
+#### options.variableIndexMap
 Type: `String`
 Default value: `undefined`

 A map of key and values.
 The key is the part of the file name.
-The value is the index to which the JSON property will be added.
+The value is the index to which the Javascript variable will be added.
 See the configuration above for an example.

-#### options.jsonBaseFile
+#### options.outputBaseFile
 Type: `String`
 Required

-The path to the JSON base file.
+The path to the Javascript base file.
-The base file should contain the 'jsonBaseFileVariable' to which the properties will be added.
+The base file should contain the 'outputBaseFileVariable' to which the properties will be added.

-#### options.jsonBaseFileVariable
+#### options.outputBaseFileVariable
 Type: `String`
 Required

-The variable in the 'jsonBaseFile' to which the properties will be added.
+The variable in the 'outputBaseFile' to which the properties will be added.

-#### options.jsonBaseFileVariableSuffix
+#### options.outputBaseFileVariableSuffix
 Type: `String`
 Default Value: ``

-You can define a suffix for the JSON variable.
+You can define a suffix for the Javascript variable.
-For example if you have as variable 'indicators', useIndexes is true and the suffix is '.content', then the file contents will be added to the JSON property 'indicators[index].<propertyNameFromFileName>.content'.
+For example if you have as variable 'indicators', useIndexes is true and the suffix is '.content', then the file contents will be added to the Javascript property 'indicators[index].<propertyNameFromFileName>.content'.

-#### options.jsonFileOutput
+#### options.outputFile
 Type: `String`
 Required

-The JSON output file containing the base file plus the added JSON properties.
+The Javascript output file containing the base file plus the added Javascript properties.
 This file will be overwritten every time the task is run and should not be edited manually!